The Monster of Peladon: Cast notes

 The character played by Roy Evans is credited as "Miner" on-screen, but is named as Rima in dialogue – and is also credited as such in the Radio Times.

 Ralph Watson previously appeared in the Patrick Troughton story The Web of Fear (1968) and would later appear in the Tom Baker story Horror of Fang Rock (1977).
+Likewise, Rex Robinson appeared in the previous season's debut The Three Doctors (Doctor Who) and would later appear in The Hand of Fear.
 Gerald Taylor operated Daleks in all 60s Dalek stories, he previously appeared in The Web Planet (1965) as a Zarbi, the Operator and voice for Wotan in The War Machines (1966) and Damon's assistant in The Underwater Menace (1967).

 Both Alan Bennion and Sonny Caldinez had regularly appeared as Ice Warriors in their previous appearances, with Bennion playing different "Ice Lord" characters in both The Seeds of Death (1969) and The Curse of Peladon (1972), while Caldinez had appeared in all three preceding Ice Warrior serials.
 Additionally, Caldinez had played the mute Kemel in The Evil of the Daleks (1967).
 Donald Gee had previously appeared as "Major Ian Warne" in The Space Pirates (1969).